svikashk/agile/agile/scrum-backlog.md

 ---
 layout: default
-seo_title: What is a Backlog?
+title: What is a Backlog?
 How to maintain it? | Agile Library
-title: Backlog
+page_title: Backlog
 has_children: false
+parent: What is Scrum?
+Includes best practices | Agile Library
-parent: Scrum
+parent_page_title: Scrum
 nav_order: 2
 description: Learn what a backlog is and how to keep it organized.
 permalink: scrum/backlog/